 Peter: There wouldn’t be if we organised holidays on which guests spend their days on the beach, but of course that’s not our speciality!
 Jill hasn’t just calculated the number of nights at each hotel, but also the number of meals, picnics, luggage transfers and other services provided by each.
 And then there are things like bike hire for cycling holidays and rental cars for touring holidays.
 There’s a lot to consider…

-Not so many people travelled last year, so won’t that affect the figures for Inntravel’s overall footprint?
+Not so many people travelled in 2021, so won’t that affect the figures for Inntravel’s overall footprint?

-Peter: Yes, obviously our carbon footprint for the last two years has been much lower than normal.
+Peter: Yes, obviously our carbon footprint was much lower than normal in 2020 and 2021.
 But we wanted a proper benchmark against which we can compare things going forward, so we are actually looking at 2019, the last full year of normal travel.

-When all the numbers have been crunched, what will you do with them?
+With all the numbers crunched, what are you doing with them?

 Peter: We’ll use the numbers in three ways.
-The first is to publish each holiday’s carbon score on our website, so that, if they want to, customers can see how different holidays compare to one another.
+The first is to publish each holiday’s carbon score on our website, so that, if they want to, customers can see how different holidays compare to one another; these individual carbon scores are available to view now.
 The second is to know how much offsetting is needed.
-The third – and perhaps most important, since ideally we’d prefer to reduce our carbon footprint rather than offset it – is to use them to measure how successful we are in cutting our carbon emissions going forward.
+The third – and perhaps most important, since ideally we’d prefer to reduce our carbon footprint rather than offset it – is to use them to work out what we need to do in order to cut our carbon emissions, and then measure how successful we are in doing so.
 The carbon audit is just the start of a much more ambitious project!